 - Specify the recovery folder and click OK.

 As you can see, all it takes are five simple steps to recover inaccessible data from a RAW drive using Disk Drill.
-The free version of the tool can restore up to 500 MB of data, and you can easily upgrade to Disk Drill PRO for unlimited recovery.
+The free version of Disk Drill for Windows can restore up to 500 MB of data, and you can easily upgrade to Disk Drill PRO for unlimited recovery.

 TestDisk is an open-source data recovery utility whose purpose is to recover lost partitions.
 As such, you can use it to repair your RAW drive by fixing its partition table and undeleting any lost files.